Onlookers urged police to charge into Texas school

 “We don’t see a motive or catalyst right now,” said McCraw of the Department of Public Safety.

-About a half-hour before the mass shooting, Ramos sent the first of three online messages warning about the attack, Abbott said.
+About a half-hour before the mass shooting, Ramos sent the first of three online messages warning about his plans, Abbott said.

 Ramos wrote that he was going to shoot his grandmother, then that he had shot the woman.
 In the last note, sent about 15 minutes before he reached Robb Elementary, he said he was going to shoot up an elementary school, according to Abbott.
 Investigators said Ramos did not specify which school.

-Ramos sent the private, one-to-one text messages via Facebook, and they were “discovered after the terrible tragedy,” company spokesman Andy Stone said.
-He said Facebook is cooperating with investigators.
+Ramos sent the private, one-to-one text messages via Facebook, said company spokesman Andy Stone.

-The dead included Eliahna Garcia, an outgoing 10-year-old who loved to sing, dance and play basketball; a fellow fourth-grader, Xavier Javier Lopez, who had been eagerly awaiting a summer of swimming; and a teacher, Eva Mireles, with 17 years’ experience whose husband is an officer with the school district’s police department.
+The dead included Eliahna Garcia, an outgoing 10-year-old who loved to sing, dance and play basketball; a fellow fourth-grader, Xavier Javier Lopez, who had been eagerly awaiting a summer of swimming; and a teacher, Eva Mireles, whose husband is an officer with the school district’s police department.

 “You can just tell by their angelic smiles that they were loved,” Uvalde Schools Superintendent Hal Harrell said, fighting back tears as he recalled the children and teachers killed.